CmdrMoozy/yubirs/README.md

 pcsc_scan
 ```

-## Yubikey PIV Functionality

-yubirs provides a command-line interface, piv-tool, as well as a high-level API for interacting with the Yubikey's PIV functionality.
-Many of the concepts used may be unfamiliar to those who don't have a lot of experience with the Yubikey.
+## Command-line tools

+Whereas `yubirs` is a library, `yubirs-tools` provides command-line tools for working with YubiKeys.
+Currently, the following binaries are available:

+### `piv-tool`

+`piv-tool` is analogous to upstream's `yubico-piv-tool`, but built on top of `yubirs` instead of using upstream's C library.
+It has close to feature pairty with upstream's tool, but there may be some gaps.
 The [official upstream documentation](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html) provides a good overview of the concepts involved.

 ## Development